spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 Configurable products are created in two steps:

-1. A Back Office user creates regular products or a developer imports them.
+1. A Back Office user creates regular products, or a developer imports them.
 See [Creating an abstract product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.html) to learn how they create products in the Back Office or [File details: product_concrete.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.html) to learn about the file they import.
 2. A developer converts regular products into configurable products by importing configuration parameters.
 See [File details: product_concrete_pre_configuration.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/configurable-product-import-category/file-details-product-concrete-pre-configuration.csv.html) to learn about the file they import.